-'''

 asadmin create-connector-resource --poolname mypool2 jms/MyTCF

-'''

-1. Create the JMS destination resources as administered objects.
-In the image above, jms/MyQueue (pointing to Generic JMSRA and TQueue) is created in GlassFish Server.
-The following asadmin command creates a javax.jms.Queue administered object and binds it to the GlassFish Server JNDI tree at jms/MyQueue and points to the jms/TQueue created in WebSphere MQ.
+3. Create the JMS destination resources as administered objects.

+In the image above, jms/MyQueue (pointing to GenericJMSRA and TQueue) is created in Eclipse GlassFish.

+The following asadmin command creates a jakarta.jms.Queue administered object and binds it to the Eclipse GlassFish JNDI tree at jms/MyQueue and points to the jms/TQueue created in WebSphere MQ.

-''' asadmin create-admin-object --raname genericra --restype javax.jms.Queue --property DestinationJndiName=TQueue jms/MyQueue '''
+asadmin create-admin-object --raname genericra --restype jakarta.jms.Queue --property DestinationJndiName=TQueue jms/MyQueue

-The following asadmin command creates a javax.jms.Topic administered object and binds it to the GlassFish Server INDI tree at jms/MyTopic and points to the jms/TTopic created in WebSphere MQ.
+The following asadmin command creates a jakarta.jms.Topic administered object and binds it to the Eclipse GlassFish JNDI tree at jms/MyTopic and points to the jms/TTopic created in WebSphere MQ.